RedAngel121/NytePack/README.md

 ## Update to 1.20.1 in June 2024
 ### Only if ALL mods are available.
 After update look into:
 From what I can tell we are missing:
-- Agricraft+InfinityLib (May 2024)
+- Agricraft+InfinityLib (May 2024 - 1.20.4?)
 - DynTreesPlus (unknown) and PHC2 Compat (unknown)
 - Geolosys (May 2024)
 - IE/IP (Replace with TFMG and more Create stuff)
+- Lazy DFU is depreciated and not needed for 1.20.1
+- Oauth is updated and works, just need to enforce version control there
+- replace "shutup exp settings" with [Experimental Settings Disabler](https://www.curseforge.com/minecraft/mc-mods/experimental-settings-disabler/files/all?page=1&pageSize=20&version=1.20.1)

-- Replace IE and IP with [C:TFMG](https://www.curseforge.com/minecraft/mc-mods/create-industry)
+- Replace IE and IP with [C:TFMG](https://www.curseforge.com/minecraft/mc-mods/create-industry/files/all?page=1&pageSize=20&version=1.20.1)
-- Mechano (Mod Still Under Heavy Development)
+- Mechano (Unreleased Mod Still Under Heavy Development)
 - [NuclearCraft](https://www.curseforge.com/minecraft/mc-mods/nuclearcraft-neoteric)
 - An End Overhaul that will spruce up The End a bit without breaking YUNG's End Island
   - Investigate https://www.curseforge.com/minecraft/mc-mods/nullscape